GanyuWang/tf-keras-implementation-of-Image-Style-transformation-network/README.md

 Tensorflow-Keras implementation of neural style transformation network.
 The original article is Perceptual Losses for Real-Time Style Transfer and Super-Resolution https://arxiv.org/abs/1603.08155

-Used Intel image recognition dataset (https://www.kaggle.com/puneet6060/intel-image-classification) instead of the Microsoft COCO dataset in google(the dataset in the paper).
+Used Intel Image Classification dataset (https://www.kaggle.com/puneet6060/intel-image-classification) instead of the Microsoft COCO dataset from the original paper.

 The implementation is both on **Linux (project folder)** and **Google colab (standalone ipynb file)**.